ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcAdminObjs.md

-If you want to trace not always all methods of a class because you have some interesting methods and others, which are invoked very often and just would produce too many noise, you could use several class tracers to filter the output for those methods. 'paint' methods of the QWidget class are methods which may produce too much noise if you would trace them always.
-But if you want to search for problems concerning the paint method you may wish to activate tracing for this method.
+If you want to trace not always all methods of a class because you have some interesting methods and others, which are invoked very often and just would produce too many noise, you could use several class tracers to filter the output for those methods. 'paint' or 'update' methods of the QWidget class are methods which may produce too much noise if you would trace them always.
+But if you want to search for problems concerning those noisy methods you may wish to activate tracing for those methods.

 But each trace admin objects must have a unique name and as only a namespace and the class name may be assigned to class tracers using the anchor and anchor guard class artificial names must be invented for subclasses.

-Like `CMyClass3::InterestingMethods` and `CMyClass3::DrawMethods`:

 Header File: